slxdy/TweaksLauncher/README.md

 Depending on the mod, the installation instructions may vary.
 However, most zipped mods should be extracted to the launcher's folder. **Make sure to extract the entire zip, including all folders within it.
 Do NOT create any extra folders if prompted.** If the mod is a single DLL, follow instructions provided by the developer.

 ## Developing Mods
-TweaksLauncher provides useful features for developers, such as auto-build and debugging (through your preferred IDE).<br>
+TweaksLauncher provides useful features for developers, such as auto-build and debugging.<br>
 To get started, refer to the [Developer Guide](Guides/DeveloperGuide.md).

 ## Compilation Guide